 Founder and CEO, Digital Skills Academy

-Companies which do not invest in digital skills, and rely on third parties to deliver their business transformation, risk losing relevance and their competitive edge in the digital landscape.
+Companies are not investing in digital skills, and rely on third parties.
+They rely on others to deliver their business transformation, risk losing relevance and their competitive edge in the digital landscape.

-While in the last number of years there has been much discussion about the digital skills challenge, there is still a massive issue about shortages in the pipeline of this talent being fed in to the workforce.
+In the last number of years there has been much discussion about the digital skills challenge.
+However there is still a massive shortages in the pipeline of this talent being fed in to the workforce.

 We need people already in the work force to become more hybrid in their abilities.